Signal model and event reconstruction for the radio detection of inclined air showers

 \section{Detection of inclined air showers with radio antennas}

 The detection of inclined air showers with radio antennas has recently been demonstrated by the Pierre Auger Observatory \cite{Aab:2018ytv}.
-As had been previously predicted via simulations \cite{Huege:2015lga}, the radio emission from those showers can illuminate large footprints of several square kilometers, eventually exceeding the footprints measurable by particle detectors \cite{Gottowik:2021tds}.
-This enables the detection with radio antennas of ultra-high energy cosmic rays (UHECRs) up to the highest energies, e.g., \eV{20}, as antennas can be sparsely-spaced such that the instrumented areas are large enough to provide sufficient aperture ($>$\,\SI{1000}{km^2\,sr}).
-The Radio Detector (RD) of the upgraded Pierre Auger Observatory (AugerPrime) \cite{2019ICRC_pont} will routinely detect such events.
-Other experiments such as the envisioned Giant Radio Array for Neutrino Detection (GRAND) aim to detect inclined air showers from UHECRs as well as from ultra-high energy neutrinos \cite{Alvarez-Muniz:2018bhp}.
+The radio emission from those showers can illuminate large footprints of several square kilometers, as had been previously predicted via simulations \cite{Huege:2015lga}, eventually exceeding the footprints measurable by particle detectors \cite{Gottowik:2021tds}.
+This enables the detection of ultra-high energy cosmic rays (UHECRs) up to the highest energies, e.g., \eV{20}, with radio antennas, as antennas can be sparsely-spaced such that the instrumented area provides sufficient aperture ($>$\,\SI{1000}{km^2\,sr}).
+The Radio Detector of the upgraded Pierre Auger Observatory \cite{2019ICRC_pont}, which will consist of over 1600 radio-antenna stations covering an area of nearly \SI{3000}{km^2}, will routinely detect such events.
+Other experiments such as the envisioned Giant Radio Array for Neutrino Detection (GRAND) aim to detect inclined air showers from UHECRs as well as from ultra-high-energy neutrinos \cite{Alvarez-Muniz:2018bhp}.

 Radio antennas measure the electromagnetic radiation emitted by electrons and positrons during their propagation through the atmosphere.
-While most electrons and positrons are ultimately absorbed in the atmosphere, the radio emission experiences no significant attenuation and can be measured by radio antennas tens to hundreds of kilometers away from the emission region ($\sim$ the shower maximum).
-At such distances, particle detectors mostly measure muons as other particles are absorbed in the atmosphere.
-While a measurement of the muon content of a shower suffers from a significant ambiguity between the cosmic-ray energy and mass, the strength of the electromagnetic radiation varies only weakly between showers initiated by different cosmic-ray primaries of the same energy and instead allows for an accurate and precise energy estimation.
-Combining both measurements allows us to infer the cosmic-ray mass and test hadronic interaction models \cite{PhysRevLett.126.152002,Holt:2019fnj}.
+While most electrons and positrons are ultimately absorbed in the atmosphere, the radio emission experiences no significant attenuation and can be measured by radio antennas tens to hundreds of kilometers away from the emission region (here approximated as the location of the shower maximum).
+At such distances, particle detectors mostly measure muons while other particles are absorbed in the atmosphere.
+Measurements of the showers' muon content suffer from a significant ambiguity between the primary cosmic-ray energy and mass, whereas the strength of the electromagnetic radiation has no significant correlation with the primary mass.
+Combining both measurements allows us to infer the cosmic-ray mass and test hadronic interaction models \cite{PierreAuger:2014ucz,PierreAuger:2016nfk,Holt:2019fnj,PierreAuger:2021qsd}.